limesoda314/limesoda314-limesoda314.github.io/README.md

 # limesoda314-limesoda314.github.io
-OCt 20, 2020
+Oct 20, 2020
 Ann

-This is a personal website project.
+This is my attempt at making a website or blog.
 I haven't used github pages before, so hopefully this will turn out alright.
+Hopefully I can get this to look decent and like an actual blog.